JTORRECRUZ/Sensors_IIS-NMPCF/README.md

 - The function denoted as "sg.m" computes the spectrogram of a signal.
 - The function denoted as "invspecgram.m" applies the inverse overlap-add STFT to synthesize a signal in the time domain.

-Note that RS refers to respiratory sounds and WS refers to wheezing sounds.
+Note that RS refers to normal respiratory sounds (WS is not active) and WS refers to wheezing sounds (RS is not active).